AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 *NOTE: This refers to Bootstrap CSS v3*

 One of the more subtle aspects of **Accessibility** is the need for good colour contrast when designing your web applications.
-The **Web Content Accessibility Guideline (WCAG) Success Criterion 1.4.3** states the following:
+The **Web Content Accessibility Guideline (WCAG) Success Criterion 1.4.3** state the following:

 >**Contrast (Minimum)**: The visual presentation of text and images of text has a contrast ratio of at least 4.5:1,
 >except for the following: (Level AA)